coryasilva/squrll/README.md

   - `ANY`
   - `NOT ANY`
   - `ALL`
-- Expand the ColumnTypes to support of a struct to mirror cfqueryparam arguments

 ### Low Priority

 - Have Travis CI actually run some queries against postgres
-- Vet the implementation of `count`
 - Consider allowing some operators to be disabled: `settings.disabledOperators: {}`
 - Consider using cb-validator to further confine literals